 But back to Sofia.
 At the age of 17, our gal was married to General Nicholas Sergeyevich Swetchine, a rather quiet man who was 25 years her senior and had been governor of St. Petersburg.
 I know what you’re thinking, but the two actually had a good marriage, although they were not able to have children, to our gal’s great despair.

 Some believe this was why, at age 33, Sofia converted to Catholicism.
 She had long been influenced by the writings of Joseph de Maistre, the French philosopher and ambassador to Russia who wrote often on the subject of the Pope and Christianity.
 Russian law did not permit members of the Russian nobility who left the Russian Orthodox Church to continue living in Russia, so poor Sofia and her husband were forced to live in exile, choosing Paris, bien sûr, as their new home.

 Joseph de Maistre

-Once in Paris, and after changing the spelling of her name to Sophie, our gal put her excellent education, language skills and years at court to good use setting up a salon that became the talk of the town.
-Some of the most distinguished thinkers in literature, politics and ecclesiastical high society including the Archbishop of Paris came through her doors as did a number of other Russian exiles.
+Once in Paris, and after adopting the French spelling of her name, Sophie put her excellent education, language skills, and years at court to good use, setting up a salon that soon became the talk of the town.
+Some of the most distinguished thinkers in literature, politics, and ecclesiastical high society, including the Archbishop of Paris, came through her doors, as did a number of other Russian exiles.

-In 1857, at the age of 75, this grande dame of Paris salon life – and one of Paris society’s authorities on Catholic theology – died.
-A wonderful writer, Madame Swetchine left behind a collection of manuscripts and letters, including many with Tocqueville, the author of Democracy in America, and numerous expressions that continue to reflect her wisdom.
+In 1857, this grande dame of Paris salon life—and one of Paris society’s authorities on Catholic theology—died at the age of 75.
+A wonderful writer, Madame Swetchine left behind a collection of manuscripts and letters, including many correspondences with Tocqueville, author of Democracy in America, and numerous expressions that continue to reflect her wisdom.
 Here are our favorites: